 Editor’s Note: The signalling flow for UE initial access procedure as shown in Figure 8.1-1/Figure 8.9.1-1 should be used as baseline for the setup of the MT functionality of IAB-node.
 Whether to specify further details, e.g. how to perform the IAB node indication, etc. is FFS.

 Phase 2-1: Backhaul RLC channel establishment.
 In this phase, at least the backhaul RLC channels for CP traffic e.g. carrying F1-C messages to and from the IAB-node, are established.
+If the OAM connectivity is supported via BH IP layer (possible by implementation), one or more backhaul RLC channels used for OAM traffic can also be established.

 Editor’s Note: It’s FFS whether the backhaul RLC channels for carrying UEs’ traffic are set up in this phase also.

-Editor’s Note: The backhaul RLC channel used for OAM traffic can also be established in phase 2-1, if the OAM connection can supported via BH IP layer.
-How to support the OAM connectivity are FFS.

 Phase 2-2: Routing update.
 In this phase, the BAP layer is updated to support routing between the new IAB-node 2 and the IAB-donor-DU.
 This includes configuration of a BAP routing identifier for routing in downstream direction on the IAB-donor-DU and a BAP route identifier in upstream direction on MT functionality of IAB-node 2.
 The routing tables are updated for all ancestor IAB-nodes (e.g. IAB-node 1 in Figure 8.z-1) and the IAB-donor-DU with routing entries for the new BAP routing identifier.
 The DU functionality of the new IAB-node configures an IP address to establish IP connectivity to the operator’s network.

 Editor’s Note: It is FFS on how to support routing configuration and update.